Unit Guide for Daily Warm-Ups

 • Monday: What was McCarthyism?

-• Tuesday: How did fear affect people’s rights?
+• Tuesday: How did fear affect people’s rights during the Cold War?

-• Thursday: How did the Cold War affect schools?
+• Thursday: How did the Cold War influence schools and education?

-• Friday: How did fear shape daily life?
+• Friday: How did Cold War fears shape daily life?

 Week 2

-• Monday: How did defense spending affect the economy?
+• Monday: How did defense spending affect the U.S. economy?

-• Tuesday: How did Cold War technology change life?
+• Tuesday: How did Cold War technology change everyday life?

 • Wednesday: What was the Red Scare?

-• Thursday: How did the Cold War connect to civil rights?
+• Thursday: How did the Cold War connect to civil rights issues?

-• Friday: Name one lasting effect at home.
+• Friday: Name one lasting domestic effect of the Cold War.

 Unit 12: The Civil Rights Movement